 Theodore Roosevelt Branch

-breakfast at Sweet Maple Cafe- a wonderful spot on a Monday morning, and was heading to visit a library in Bronzeville.
+I was surprised to find this one on Taylor Street, on the near west side.
+I had just had breakfast at Sweet Maple Cafe- a wonderful spot on a Monday morning, and was heading to visit a library in Bronzeville.
 I decided to drive East on Taylor Street to check out the area on my way, when my eyes saw the familiar cpl logo and I pulled over in front of Al's #1 Beef.
 It's a small storefront with 2 floors, a building owned by UIC that was supposed to be a bank.
 In 1993 the library opened after a long history in the neighborhood.

 Small, but friendly staff, with a collection of chinese books as well as spanish speaking clerks.
-I've been reading some books in the City of Big Readers Adult book club, and
+I've been reading some books in the City of Big Readers Adult book club, and turned in my documentation of 2 books read, and got a travel mug with that logo.

 The librarian congratulated me as well!